 Figure 3.
-2-Phase DC Motor Power Stage (H-bridge)
+2-Phase DC Motor Power Stage (H-Bridge)

-2.1.1 Speed And Current Control
+2.1.1 Speed and Current Control

 The motor speed depends on the amplitude of the applied voltage.
 The amplitude of the applied voltage is adjusted using the PWM technique.
 The required speed is controlled by a speed controller, which is implemented as a conventional proportional-integral (PI) controller.
 The difference between the actual and required speeds is input to the PI controller which then, based on this difference, controllers the required DC-bus current.
 The required DC-bus current is controlled by a current controller, which is also implemented as a conventional proportional-integral (PI) controller.
-The difference between the actual and required DC-bus current is controlled by a current controller, which is also implemented as a conventional proportional-integral (PI) controller.
-The difference between the actual and required DC-bus current is input to the PI controller which then, based on this difference, controls the duty cycle of the PWM pulses, which correspond to the voltage amplitude required to maintain the desired speed.
+The difference between the actual and required DC-bus current is input to the PI controller which then, based on this difference, controllers the duty cycle of the PWM pulses, which correspond to the voltage amplitude required to maintain the desired speed.